 - freedom=true/false to force only use open-source video formats

 - autoplay=true/false to automatically play the video when it loads

 - loop=true/false to automatically play the video over and over

 Can I change the default thumbnail image for my video?

 Yes.
-Navigate to your individual video’s Edit Media screen (Media Library –> click the title of the video of interest).
-Play a video, wait till you find a desirable frame, then click “Capture Thumbnail” button.
+Navigate to your individual video edit screen in the WP Admin dashboard (Media Library → click the title of the video of interest).
+Find the preview in the lower-right column, and click to play that video.
+Wait till you find a desirable frame, then click “Capture Thumbnail” button.
 The video will pause and display “uploading…”.
 Then it will display “Thumbnail saved”.
 Click the “OK” button and your thumbnail image (also known as a poster frame) is updated automatically.